mvolkmann/blog/src/neovim.md

 In AstroNvim press `z` and pause to see all the key mappings related to folding.

+### Executing Buffer

+There are multiple ways to execute the code inside a buffer.
+For example, if the current buffer contains Lua code, it can be executed in any of the following ways:

+1. Execute a shell command.

+   1. Enter `!lua %`.
+   1. The output is displayed in the message area at bottom.

+1. Execute a shell command in a temporary terminal.

+   1. Enter `:term lua %`.
+   1. The output is displayed in a new buffer.
+   1. Enter `:bd` to close the buffer.

+1. Use a floating terminal.

+   1. Press F7 to toggle it open.
+   1. Enter `lua {file-name}.lua`
+   1. Press F7 again to toggle it closed.

 ### Sourcing Files

 After editing a configuration file, enter `:source` or `:so` to execute it.